 Turn wearing a mask into a positive experience.
 Set mask-wearing goals.
 Provide a reward, such as a small treat or trinket, to congratulate your child on a job well done.

 Since mask wearing is still new, it’s easy for any of us to forget.
 Being organized helps.
 Keep a clean supply of masks by the door.

 Kids are always losing things.
 So, put an extra mask in their backpack or pencil case.
 Give them some visual reminders before leaving the house.

 The CDC has printable door handle hangers you can download.

-To help children with autism spectrum disorder, the Harvard Health Blog recommends displaying a photo of them wearing a mask.
+To help children diagnosed with Autism Spectrum Disorder (ASD), the Harvard Health Blog recommends displaying a photo of them wearing a mask.